 The basis for all our rhubarb cocktails is simple, combine fresh(or frozen) rhubarb with sugar in a bowl and refrigerate it for 5 days.
 Strain it and you’ll have a syrup that goes great with many kinds of alcohol including bourbon, vodka and gin.
 Oh sure, you can simply add it to fresh lemonade or soda or tonic water, but doesn’t adding a little vodka and calling it a rhubarb vodka cooler sound better?

 The three drinks we chose, were a classic bourbon old fashioned made with rhubarb, a rhubarb lemon martini and a rhubarb rosemary gin fizz using a homemade rhubarb shrub.
 They are all distinctly different and very refreshing.
 Try them this summer when you want something new.
 As an added treat, use that tasty rhubarb syrup as a glaze on macadamia nuts, or in a vinaigrette for salads.
+Rhubarb is even great as a jam!
 The options are endless.
 Then next time you see rhubarb at the farmers market, take it home, and dip it in some sugar.
 You just might uncover your inner child and understand why kids love sour candy so much.
 If not, stick to the cocktails or there’s always the strawberry rhubarb pie.
 Whatever your fancy, remember to always cook with love and live to cook.

 Jim & Jena